 Serve on the Organizational Affairs Committee, when available.

 iii.
 Meet with the Civic Engagement and Greek Life Coordinator on a monthly basis to coordinate efforts related to Greek Life.

+Meet with the Financial Affairs Committee once per semester to educate Greek Organizations on budgeting.

-One Senator of On-campus Residence
+One Senator of Campus Life

-The Senator of On-campus Residence shall be an on-campus student.
+i.
+The Senator of Campus Life shall be an on-campus student.

-The Senator of On-campus Residence shall be appointed to the U.S.S. by nomination of the Residence Hall Association.
+ii.
+The Senator of Campus Life shall be appointed to the U.S.S. by nomination of the executive board of the SSA.

 Responsibilities include, but are not limited to:

+Attend all RHA meetings.

-Attend all Residence Hall Association meetings and report to the U.S.S.
+Keep records of complaints by on-campus residents and report to the U.S.S.

+Inform residents of the complaint form process

 One Senator of Off-campus Residence and Online Studies

 The Senator of Off-campus Residence and Online Studies shall be an off-campus student or an online student who lives off campus.